As of January 2019, Andrea Kalyn has joined NEC as the 17th President of New England Conservatory.

-Whether you are a prospective or current student, an alumnus, parent, member of the NEC family, or a music lover interested in attending one of our more than 900 annual concerts, I think you will find our site is richly informative and inviting.
-What's more, you can get a taste of our musicians' superlative artistry by clicking on the Music Player on our Home Page or the embedded videos and audio recordings scattered throughout the site.
+Whether you are a prospective or current student, an alumnus, parent, member of the NEC family, or a music lover interested in attending one of our almost one thousand annual concerts, I think you will find our site is richly informative and inviting.
+What's more, you can get a taste of our musicians' superlative artistry by exploring the embedded videos and audio recordings scattered throughout the site.

-NEC presents more than 900 free concerts each year, many of them in Jordan Hall, our world- renowned, century-old, beautifully restored concert hall.
+NEC presents almost one thousand free concerts each year, many of them in Jordan Hall—a national historic landmark that is admired the world over.
 These programs range from solo recitals to chamber music to orchestral programs to jazz and opera scenes.
 Every year, NEC’s opera studies department also presents two fully staged opera productions at the Cutler Majestic Theatre in Boston.
-Detailed listings of our concerts can be found on this website on the Concerts and Events pages.

 Although you will find the answers to most of your questions here on our website, I urge you to come to NEC—for a concert, a campus tour, and, of course, for your musical training.
 I think you will find—as most of us who spend our days here—that the Conservatory is a place where the musical art is in very good hands, whether it's preserving the best of the past or creating the music of the future.